Diagnostic Imaging Services

 When a child faces a fracture or acute injury, a fast diagnosis is crucial for alleviating your child’s pain and starting them on the path to recovery.
-At our new facility opening in December, Children’s Health Andrews Institute will offer X-rays on-site to make that process as efficient as possible.
+Children’s Health Andrews Institute offers X-rays on-site to make that process as efficient as possible.

 Many parents have questions about how excessive radiation exposure might affect their child.
 That’s why we use high-tech digital X-rays instead of traditional film X-rays.
 When a child stands in our EOS® imaging machine, we can take high-quality X-ray images of the full body.
 This digital technology provides a low dose of radiation, which is particularly important for younger patients.

 At Children’s Health Andrews Institute, our team has specialized training in performing and evaluating musculoskeletal ultrasounds in children and adolescents.
 You won’t need to travel to another facility for diagnosis and answers.